dhicks/comp-HOPOS/04_readme.txt

 Functional summary (numbers not annotated in the script, but this is in reading order):
 (1) Get a filename from the command line (first argument), open that file as a UTF-8.
-Put all rows in lowercase.
 Remove header row.
 Make a CSV Reader object.

 (2) Initialize the needed dictionaries, lists, and set.